Bible Study Overview: Jonah for Today’s Disciple

 Reading the text slowly, we hear mercy speak

 Jonah’s narrative unfolds in four movements: call and flight (chapter 1), prayer from the deep (chapter 2), mission and revival (chapter 3), and the lesson under the vine (chapter 4).
-Each movement highlights God’s character—patient, just, and eager to show mercy.
+Each movement shows God’s character—patient, just, and eager to show mercy.
 The sailors, who begin as outsiders to Israel’s faith, end up praying reverently.
 Jonah, a prophet, struggles, yet God remains near.

 Listen to the heartbeat of the book in these verses: